Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part2.md

 ```

 For the `AddTo(i32)`, we compute that index of the target cell similarly to the
-`Move(i32)` instruction, and finish by reading the current cell, clearing it,
+`Move(i32)` instruction, but with the result in `rax`, and finish by reading the
-and adding to the target cell.
+current cell, clearing it, and adding to the target cell.

 ```rust
 Instruction::AddTo(n) => dynasm! { code